 Furthermore, It is simple to suggest plastic paneling as an alternative to drywall because it is very simple to install.
 You can directly cover up walls by screwing the majority of plastic paneling into place.

-Overall, it’s convenient because you can place them now over the studs.
+It’s convenient because you can place them now over the studs.
 Also, the plastic will be mold-resistant and easy to clean, which makes it ideal for rooms with a lot of moisture.
 This is one of the best types of drywall alternatives.

 Plywood